Mostafa-Moafi/DnnReactModule/README.md

 - Async/Await Best Practices
 - Standard API Resulting
 - The data layer uses [Entity Framework](https://www.entityframeworktutorial.net/) using a generic repository pattern
-- Exception Handling using Custom FilterAttribute
+- Exception Handling using Custom Filter Attribute
 - Automatic Map objects using [AutoMapper](https://github.com/AutoMapper/AutoMapper)
-- Automatic ModelState Validation with Custom FilterAttribute
+- Automatic ModelState Validation with Custom Filter Attribute
 - Using Swagger
-- Auto Document Generator for Swagger

 ## Give a Star! ⭐️
-If you like this project, learn something or you are using it in your applications, please give it a star.
+If you like this project, learn something, or are using it in your applications, please give it a star.
 Thanks!